Weighted M-estimators for multivariate clustered data: theory and simulation results: Breakdown point

 \subsection{Numerical results}

-In this part we evaluate the breakdown point of the weighted spatial median and the weighted Huber estimator, whose unweighted versions have a maximal breakdown point, $\epsilon_0^{\ast} = 0.5$.
-We consider the configurations (C1-C4) defined in section~\ref{subsec:efficiency} and we consider a centered bivariate Gaussian distribution with $\rho=0.2$ and $\rho=0.8$.
+In this part we evaluate the breakdown point of the weighted spatial median and the weighted Huber estimator, whose unweighted versions have a maximal breakdown point of $0.5$.
+We consider the configurations C1-C4 defined in section~\ref{subsec:efficiency} and a centered bivariate Gaussian distribution with $r=0.2$ and $r=0.8$.
 We select the optimal weights (with $w_{ij}\equiv w_i$, $i=1,\dotsc,10$) maximizing the relative efficiency (see Table \ref{tab1}).
-The breakdown points computed for these two estimators are presented in Table~\ref{tab7}: in each case, they are far less than $50\%$.
-Variations are observed according to the number of variables by clusters and according to the correlation.
-Both a strong correlation and the presence of large clusters worsen the breakdown point (see for example the configuration C1).
+The breakdown points, computed for these two estimators, are presented in Table~\ref{tab7}: in each case, they are far less than $50\%$.
+Variations are observed according to the number of variables by clusters and value of correlation.
+Both a strong correlation and the presence of big clusters worsen the breakdown point (see for example the case of configuration C1).
+The most favorable configuration seems to be C3: it corresponds to a maximal size of clusters limited to 12.
 We conclude that optimal weights improve significantly the efficiency but can drastically reduce the breakdown point.